longhorn/website/content/docs/1.6.1/monitoring/prometheus-and-grafana-setup.md

     ```yaml
     metrics:
       serviceMonitor:
-        # -- Setting that allows the creation of a Prometheus ServiceMonitor resource for Longhorn Manager components.
+        # -- Setting that allows the creation of a [Prometheus Operator](https://prometheus-operator.dev/) ServiceMonitor resource for Longhorn Manager components.
         enabled: true
     ```